tstillson/XmlOpenGateway/README.md

 The above access rights simply grant the ability to make XOG requests; to import/export data for a particular object, you must also be assigned the corresponding XOG access right for that object.

-EX: Project - XOG Access grants the ability to import/export project objects to/from the database
+For example, _Project - XOG Access_ grants the ability to import/export project objects to/from the database

 # USAGE
 There are 2 functions used for managing XOG sessions: